FRC5557/FRC-Steamworks/README.md

 - Make sure to commit and push all changes to GitHub
 - Before editing any code, notify the Slack programming chat regarding which files you are working on
 - Remember that two people cannot be working on one file at the same time - this causes GitHub to be confused and throw errors
+- Make sure to use GitHub features such as the issue tracker

 ## Importing Project into Eclipse
 1. Make sure you have the WPILib Java Eclipse plugins installed, follow the instructions [here](https://wpilib.screenstepslive.com/s/4485/m/13503/l/599679-installing-eclipse-c-java)